nataliecje/SC1015-vehicle-analysis/README.md

 Problem 2: A model was built to predict the claim cost, but the model is not accurate.

 In real life, an accident involves many factors, such as speed, and traffic density.
 In addition, claim cost can also vary from mechanic to mechanic.
 Furthermore, claim cost is also not proportional to the number of claims.
 All of these might be reasons why the regression was not well performed.

+Limitations:
+- Inaccurate prediction of claim cost

+Possible improvements:
+- Due to the extremely large dataset, it might me better to split the dataset into multiple ones, perform the same machine learning, and take the average.
+- Before predicting the claim cost, predict the number of claims that will be made first